How I Survived The Loss Of My HusbandMay 31, 2018

 Roger said, with no emotion in his voice, “Susan, Michael is dead.”

-During the first year, I felt these emotions.
+During the first year, I felt like each of these types of widows at one point or another.

-1. I walked four miles daily, two in the early morning and two at sunset with my pooch, Maholo, along the beach or down the road past Diamond Head and into the park and thought about my life with Michael.
-This helped my physical and emotional stress
+- I walked four miles daily, two in the early morning and two at sunset with my pooch, Maholo, along the beach or down the road past Diamond Head and into the park, thinking almost always about my life with Michael.
+This helped my physical and emotional stress.

-3. My surroundings were extremely important to me so I moved from our large home to a beautiful apartment with a large lanai near the Sea.
-I smelled the salt air; I filled my apartment with nature, orchids everywhere.
+- My surroundings were extremely important to me, so I moved from our large home to a beautiful apartment with a large lanai near the sea.
+I breathed in the salty air; I filled my apartment with nature, orchids everywhere.
 My new home wrapped its arms around me and brought serenity.

-6. “I cannot see you for a year and a day from the time of Michael’s death out of respect for Michael, my daughters and myself.”
+- 10 months after Michael’s death, I met my husband, Sheldon Good.
+I told him, “I cannot see you for a year and a day from the time of Michael’s death, out of respect for Michael, my daughters and myself.”
 He waited for me.
+We are now married and have been for over two decades.
+There is hope, my friends.

-7. I rode my personal wave always listening to my heart.
+- I rode my personal wave, always listening to my heart.

 I knew there were four stages of mourning.
 A widow or widower never fully recovers until they deal with their feelings.

-3. Acceptance.
+- Acceptance.
 We survived.
-Our mind accepts life can go on.
+Our mind accepts that life can go on.
+And so it does.

 If you enjoyed this story, please subscribe to my email list.
 Once a day, when I post a new story, you will receive it in your inbox.
 SUBSCRIBE HERE.